 Symptoms of Hot Spots

-A hot spot can vary in size or shape, but it’s generally identified as a patch of inflammation, infection, and discomfort on your dog’s skin.
+Hot spot on dogs can vary in size or shape, but it’s generally identified as a patch of inflammation, infection, and discomfort on your dog’s skin.
 If you suspect your dog is suffering from a hot spot, take them to a veterinarian to confirm the diagnosis and ensure the condition isn’t being caused by another issue.
 Many other skin conditions mimic the symptoms of a hot spot, so getting an accurate diagnosis is imperative.

 Hot spots may feature the following symptoms: